 Pets are part of our lives and part of our families, so mustn’t be forgotten when we are thinking about animals in a permaculture system, and about designing our whole system to be sustainable.

-We don't have time to get into wildlife habitat and restoration strategies, but bring an awareness into your designer's mind about the wild creatures, big and small, that exist in nearly every niche of your design.
-Wildlife in your permaculture design shouldn't be relegated to Zone 5 and forgotten.
+We don’t have time to get into wildlife habitat and restoration strategies, but bring an awareness into your designer’s mind about the wild creatures, big and small, that exist in nearly every niche of your design.
+Wild animals in a permaculture design shouldn’t be relegated to Zone 5 and forgotten.
 Wherever you are, there is wildlife there too!

 Start noticing wildlife around you, from tiny critters to birds and bees.
 Try seeing the world from their perspectives.
 What are their habitats?
 What do they do with their energy?
 What do they eat?
 What eats them?
 How can you protect their habitat and provide more places for them, or, if you want them to go away, how can you redirect them without hurting them?